 Ken worked with Senator Ken Donnelly, Transportation Secretary Stephanie Pollack and Governor Baker to access $800,000 from the Federal Highway Administration to fund improvements to the intersection of Route 128 and U.S. Route 3.
 He continues to work to improve the traffic flow on Cambridge Street in Burlington and Great Road in Bedford.
+This project was completed in the summer of 2018.
 He was honored by The Middlesex 3 Coalition with its 2014 Economic Development Advocate Award:

 “When it comes to addressing traffic concerns in our area, nobody has worked harder,” said Bob Buckley, who is also on the board of Middlesex 3, a group of business and municipal leaders.
 “He realized early on that addressing our traffic problems required a regional approach.
 For four years Rep. Gordon comes to almost all our meetings, and pitches right in.
 We can count on him to follow through.”